wohaco/despace/venera_11_12.md

 **Instruments for surface operation:**

    - Penetrometer – **PrOP-V**.
 It was located on a retractable manipulator.
 The results of his measurements were recorded on a scale, the readings of which were read by the camera;
-   - Drill with analyzer based on X-ray fluorescence spectrometer **Арахис**.
-The drill, mounted on an annular shock absorber, was to drill a soil sample and then feed it through a pressure reduction system (airlock) to an X-ray fluorescence spectrometer inside the lander ([EVN‑062](venus.md)).
+   - Drill with analyzer based on X‑ray fluorescence spectrometer **Арахис**.
+The drill, mounted on an annular shock absorber, was to drill a soil sample and then feed it through a pressure reduction system (airlock) to an X‑ray fluorescence spectrometer inside the lander ([EVN‑062](venus.md)).
    - Two panoramic color TV cameras.

 |*Characteristic*|*Value*|